whatwg/html/FAQ.md

 In essence, they convey distinct, though non-specific, semantics, which are to be determined by the reader in the context of their use.
 In other words, although they don't convey specific semantics by themselves, they indicate that that the content is somehow distinct from its surroundings and leaves the interpretation of the semantics up to the reader.

-This is further explained in the article <cite>[The <b> and <i> Elements](http://lachy.id.au/log/2007/05/b-and-i)</cite>
+This is further explained in the article [The `<b>` and `<i>` Elements](http://lachy.id.au/log/2007/05/b-and-i)

 Similarly, the small element is defined for content that is commonly typographically rendered in small print, and which often referred to as fine print.
 This could include copyright statements, disclaimers and other legal text commonly found at the end of a document.

 ##### But they are PRESENTATIONAL!

-The problem with elements like <font> isn't that they are _presentational_ per se, it's that they are media-dependent (they apply to visual browsers but not to speech browsers).
-While <b>, <i> and <small> historically have been presentational, they are defined in a media-independent manner in HTML5\.
-For example, <small> corresponds to the really quickly spoken part at the end of radio advertisements.
+The problem with elements like `<font>` isn't that they are _presentational_ per se, it's that they are media-dependent (they apply to visual browsers but not to speech browsers).
+While `<b>`, `<i>` and `<small>` historically have been presentational, they are defined in a media-independent manner in HTML5\.
+For example, `<small>` corresponds to the really quickly spoken part at the end of radio advertisements.

-#### The <cite> element should allow names of people to be marked up
+#### The `<cite>` element should allow names of people to be marked up

-From what some have seen, <cite> is almost always used to mean "italics".
+From what some have seen, `<cite>` is almost always used to mean "italics".
 More careful authors have used the element to mark up names and titles, and some people have gone out of their way to only mark up citations.

 So, we can't really decide what the element should be based on past practice, like we usually do.

 This leaves the question of what is the most useful use we can put the element to, if we keep it.
-The conclusion so far has been that the most useful use for <cite> is as an element to allow typographic control over titles, since those are often made italics, and that semantic is roughly close to what it meant in previous versions, and happens to match at least one of the common uses for the element.
+The conclusion so far has been that the most useful use for `<cite>` is as an element to allow typographic control over titles, since those are often made italics, and that semantic is roughly close to what it meant in previous versions, and happens to match at least one of the common uses for the element.
 Generally, however, names and titles aren't typeset the same way, so making the element apply to both would lead to confusing typography.

-There are already many ways of marking up names already (e.g. the [hCard microformat](http://microformats.org/wiki/hcard), the microdata vCard vocabulary, <span> and class names, etc), if you really need it.
+There are already many ways of marking up names already (e.g. the [hCard microformat](http://microformats.org/wiki/hcard), the microdata vCard vocabulary, `<span>` and class names, etc), if you really need it.

 #### Where's the harm in adding—